cfengine/documentation/guide/special-topics/windows-management.markdown

-The installation and set-up procedure on Windows is not different than that for other operating systems CFE Enterprise runs on, so the CFE Enterprise getting started document available athttp://software.cfengine.comapplies to the Windows version as well.
+The installation and set-up procedure on Windows is not different than that for other operating systems CFE Enterprise runs on, so the CFE Enterprise getting started document available at http://software.cfengine.com applies to the Windows version as well.

 The Windows msi-packages will get silently installed (no prompts) to Cfengine under your program files directory (e.g. C:\Program Files\Cfengine on English